Last updated 31/07/10 at 09:16

 It’s easy to feel a bit overwhelmed and scared by everything you’re hearing about coronavirus disease (COVID-19) right now.
 It is important to try and look after your mental health as best you can.

 If you are worried that you or the person you care for may have contracted COVID-19, you can check your symptoms at NHS Inform.

-If you are a young carer and living with someone who is shielding, some restrictions have been lifted with more being eased soon to make things a little easier.
-From 10th July, those who are shielding:
+If you are a young carer and living with someone who is shielding, some restrictions have been lifted to make things a little easier for those who are shielding:

 - No longer need to physically distance from people they live with;

 - Can meet in groups of up to eight people outdoors from two other households in a single day, as long as strict hand hygiene and physical distancing advice is followed;

 - Travel further than 5 miles from their house, book places to stay, such as self-catering accommodation without shared facilities, and use toilets in other people’s houses if they are meeting them outdoors;